iamteedoh/compSetup/README.md

-# Cross-Platform Computer Setup (macOS + Ubuntu/Pop!_OS)
+# Cross-Platform Computer Setup (macOS + Ubuntu/Pop!_OS + Fedora/RPM)

 Automate opinionated workstation setup with Ansible.
-This project provisions platform-appropriate package managers (Homebrew on macOS, apt on Ubuntu/Pop!_OS), optional VS Code extensions, Oh My Zsh, the Powerlevel10k prompt, and the fonts required for beautiful glyphs.
-It is idempotent and optimized for Apple Silicon (with graceful Intel fallbacks where needed) and Ubuntu/Pop!_OS (including Cosmic desktop specific tooling).
+This project provisions platform-appropriate package managers (Homebrew on macOS, apt on Ubuntu/Pop!_OS, dnf on Fedora/RPM), optional VS Code extensions, Oh My Zsh, the Powerlevel10k prompt, and the fonts required for beautiful glyphs.
+It is idempotent and optimized for Apple Silicon (with graceful Intel fallbacks where needed) and Linux desktops (GNOME/Cosmic).

 ## Getting Started (Fresh Install)